 At first, it doesn’t cause great harm.
 But as time passes, it changes other body systems.
 It can even cause life-threatening diseases.

 In this article, we want you to learn about this “silent killer.”
-We want to share the 8 complications of high blood pressure if you don’t treat it early.
+We want to share the 8 complications high blood pressure may cause if you don’t treat it early.